PlaceWorkersGmbH/Placeworkers.Forms/README.md

  var navButton = new NavigationButton(){ ... }

+## Included Pages
+- **DocumentPage:** View documents in a single view.
+ - *iOS:* QLPreviewController is used.
+Hence all documents supported by this preview is supported.
+ - *Android:* Currently only pdf is supported via PDFium.

 ## Included Helpers
 - **GridExtension:** Add a View to a Grid with Spans in one line.
 - **MimeTypeMapper:** Get a MimeType from a file name.